 THE TRUE OIL CLEANSING METHOD - The “Dry Oil Cleansing Method”

-2015-06-11by Josh Rosebrook
+2018-01-29by Josh Rosebrook

-Then one day I remember slathering a bit too much of my sesame & vitamin e oil moisturizer on my face, so I wiped it off with a cloth.
-I immediately noticed how clean and soft my skin felt.
+One day when I was applying my sesame & vitamin e oil moisturizer on my face, I remember slathering a bit too much on, so I wiped it all off with a cloth.
+To my surprise, I immediately noticed how soft and truly CLEAN my skin felt.
 I thought about what had just happened; I didn’t use a wet wash cloth, I used a dry one, and it was just the oil.
-Oil cleansed my skin.
-My skin felt clean and fresh and I wasn’t using water at all.
+My skin felt clean and I wasn’t using water at all.
 I was amazed.

 PORES ARE NOT DOORS

 Pores don’t open and close, there are no muscles, they are just small openings in the skin.
 Steaming your face before hand can help loosen imbalanced sebum and clogged pores, but not because the pore is “opening.”
 It’s the proper balanced oil that will draw out the unwanted oil and dirt, regardless of steaming or the use of a hot washcloth.

 The right oil for your skin won’t need any help effectively pulling the imbalanced dirt and oil from the skin.
 If you are steaming to loosen clogged pores, after steaming, pat the face dry then oil cleanse on a dry face.